Poshmark

-Poshmark is a social commerce marketplace where users can buy and sell new and secondhand fashion, home goods, and electronics.
-The platform has over 80 million users, with over 200M available listings.
-The company is headquartered in Redwood City, California, with offices in Canada (Vancouver), Australia (Melbourne), and India (Chennai).
-The company operates as an independent subsidiary of Naver Corporation since January 2023.
+Poshmark, Inc. is a social commerce marketplace where users can buy and sell new and second-hand fashion, home goods, and electronics.
+The platform has over 80 million users, and more than 200 million available listings.
+The company is headquartered in Redwood City, California, with offices in Vancouver, Chennai and New York City.
+In January 2023, Poshmark was acquired by South Korea's Naver Corporation for US$1.2 billion.

 History

 Prior to Poshmark, Manish Chandra founded the social shopping company Kaboodle.
 After selling Kaboodle to Hearst in 2007, Poshmark was founded in 2011 by Chandra, Tracy Sun, Gautam Golwala, and Chetan Pungaliya in Manish’s garage.

-In November 2017, Poshmark announced that it had raised $87.5 million in Series D funding, at a valuation of nearly $600 million, in venture backed funding led by Singapore-based Temasek.
+In November 2017, Poshmark announced that it had raised $87.5 million in Series D funding, at a valuation of nearly $600 million, in venture-backed funding led by Singapore-based Temasek.
 Menlo Ventures, GGV Capital, Mayfield and others also participated, bringing their total to date to $160 million.